MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-configure.md

 # Configure Operator Connect for Audio Conferencing

-The Microsoft Audio Conferencing service allows participants to join Microsoft Teams meetings by dialing in to an audio conferencing bridge using their PSTN phone number or by dialing out of the audio conferencing bridge to a PSTN phone number during a meeting.
+Microsoft Audio Conferencing provides the ability to dial into a conference and dial out from a conference using Public Switched Telephone Network (PSTN) phone numbers.
+Participants join Microsoft Teams meetings using audio-only conferencing bridges.

+With Operator Connect Conferencing capabilities, organizations can use phone numbers from a third-party operator to join Microsoft Teams meetings.
+If your current operator is part of the Microsoft Operator Connect program, you can add phone numbers from your operator to your Audio Conferencing bridges and use them to join meetings.

-Operator Connect Conferencing gives organizations the option to use phones numbers provided by a non-Microsoft operator.
-This article describes how to configure Operator Connect for Audio Conferencing.
+Without Operator Connect Conferencing capabilities, organizations can only use phone numbers provided by Microsoft for their Audio Conferencing bridges.

-Before configuring Operator Connect for Audio Conferencing, be sure to read [Plan for Operator Connect Conferencing](operator-connect-conferencing-plan.md) for information about prerequisites and licensing.
+Before configuring Operator Connect for Audio Conferencing, be sure to read [Plan for Operator Connect Conferencing](operator-connect-conferencing-plan.md) for information about benefits and licensing requirements.

 The topics covered in this article include: